gjwgit/delayed_markdown_tooltip/README.md

 ## Features

-Tooltips are essential for self documenting apps which guide the user through the app, without having to refer to any (and often non-existent) user manuals.
+Tooltips are essential for self documenting apps which guide the user through the app, without having to refer to  user manuals (if they exist).
 The default Flutter Tooltip is quite plain, though effective.
 This package adds support for Markdown within the tooltip.
-It also introduces a delay bey default to avoid clutter in instantly popping up tooltips.
+It also introduces a delay by default to avoid clutter in instantly popping up tooltips.

 ## Getting started